SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 # A love letter to the personal website

-Full disclosure right up front, this conference and the topics have been doing a slow brew in my head.
-I looked at my own portfolio website and removed some JavaScript (might remove more), gave static-site-generators a twirl and thought they were over-engineered.
-Finally Just the Docs is the barest bones of HTML-CSS and Jekyll with GitHub as the host, the option I chose for my dev blogs.
+Full disclosure right up front, Stack Skills conference in London (2022) and the topics have been doing a slow brew in my head this site is the result of the influence that the speakers had on my thought processes as an emerging developer.

-That's the history of this blog site - but on to the more important topic that was discussed and the thoughts that have influenced my thinking about web development in the last year...
+Sophie Koonin's introductory talk, “A love letter to the personal website,” took us through the sad loss of the personal websites of the 1990s - websites for profit for pleasure of the individual not for the profit of the conglomerates.

+## What is the differrence between Web 1.0, 2.0 and 3.0 ?

 If we thought Web 1.0 was dead, a full-stack conference hosted by Stack Skills considered it fun to resurrect that dead thought from the grave.
 The theme was taking us through a brief history of the web starting with HTML and reminding us that CSS are perfect tools to build any website, all that JavaScript added was the browser wars and bugs...

-Sophie Koonin's introductory talk, “A love letter to the personal website,” took us through the sad loss of the personal websites of the 1990s - websites for profit for pleasure of the individual not for the profit of the conglomerates.

-## What is the differrence between Web 1.0, 2.0 and 3.0 ?

 Here is a brief time-line of the transition points between the 3 versions of the web: